itsmeafra/Sublevel-Set-TDA/README.md

  [Paper Conference Video.pptx](https://github.com/itsmeafra/Sublevel-Set-TDA/blob/master/Paper%20Conference%20Video.pptx): EMBC Conference presentation PowerPoint slides

- [Paper Conference Video.pdf](https://github.com/itsmeafra/Sublevel-Set-TDA/blob/master/Paper%20Conference%20Video.pdf): EMBC Conference presentation video file
+ [Paper Conference Video.pdf](https://github.com/itsmeafra/Sublevel-Set-TDA/blob/master/Paper%20Conference%20Video.pdf): EMBC Conference presentation PDF (of slides)

 ## Required Packages:
  The following is a list of required packages for the code to run.
 In parenthesis, the version used when creating this repository is included.